litestar-org/litestar/docs/usage/1-routing/5-mounting-asgi-apps.md

     and `scope["path"]` will equal `/abc`.

 Mounting is especially useful when you need to combine components of other ASGI applications - for example, for 3rd part libraries.
-The following example is identical in principle to the one above but it uses `Starlette`:
+The following example is identical in principle to the one above, but it uses `Starlette`:

 ```py title="Mounting a Starlette App"
 --8<-- "examples/routing/mounting_starlette_app.py"